Standard Grade vs Select Grade: Wood Grades for Cabinet Doors

-Having this information will allow you to make an educated decision about which wood grade best suits your needs, and avoid the headaches caused by selecting the wrong option.
+Having this information will allow you to make an educated decision about which wood grade best suits your needs, and avoid damaging your reputation by selecting the wrong option.

 We are often asked, ‘What is the difference between standard grade wood and select grade wood?’